johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 ## The problem

-There are occasions, however, when the user would search to pick up the car from non-airport locations, such as a city e.g. London, Manchester, etc. On these occasions, the user would mostly type a city name as their pick up point.
+There are occasions, when a user would search to pick up the car from non-airport locations, such as a city e.g. London, Manchester, etc. On these occasions, the user would mostly type a city name as their pick up point.
 This caused a problem for both the user and the client as RentalCars were not